What is a TXT Record

 Summary

-To ensure your email related to your domain name is not considered spam, or for email Google verification, it is recommended to ensure your TXT record or TXT value is set correctly.
-Also, make sure your SPF, DKIM, and DMARC records are set correctly for your domain's email addresses.
+To ensure that your email related to your domain name is not considered spam or for Google email verification, it is recommended to verify that your TXT record or TXT value is set correctly.
+Additionally, ensure that your SPF, DKIM, and DMARC records are configured correctly for your domain's email addresses.

 If you need further assistance, feel free to contact us via Chat or Phone: